|

 output resembles a unified diff of Nmap's normal terminal output.

-Each line is preceded by a character indicating whether and how
+Each line is preceded by a character indicating whether and how it

-line that changed is represented by a - line followed by a +
+that changed is represented by a - line followed by a + line.

-line.
 Lines that did not change are preceded by a blank space.

 Example 1 is an example of text output.
 Here, port 80 on the host